Krapar - Գրաբար - Classical Armenian

 Here, the “wine” is specifically your wine, again a definite object that receives the prefix զ-.

 In a multiple-word definite-object accusative expression, the prefix զ- is usually added to the first word only.
-In older texts, however, one may see the prefix added to other words in the expression as well, e.g., Եւ զոմանց զբնական զիմաստութիւն գովեալ աստուածեղէն իմաստութեամբն հանդերձ…, “A few are praised, moreover, for their natural as well as godly intelligence…” (Eznik Koghbats‘i, Refutation of the Sects.)
+In older texts, however, one may see the prefix added to other words in the expression as well.
+For example:

-Pronouns in the accusative case are often definite objects, which will usually have the prefix զ- (unless part of a multiple-word expression), e.g., զիս, զքեզ, զնա, զմեզ, զձեզ, and զնոսա.
+Pronouns in the accusative case are often definite objects that usually have the prefix զ- (e.g., զիս, զքեզ, զնա, զմեզ, զձեզ, and զնոսա), unless part of a multiple-word expression.

 Definite Objects with Deictic Suffixes